demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

     * Resolution: If the URI isn't matching the URI endpoint (Regex), try to access the endpoint with one of the alt names/common names.
 If the endpoint isn't accessible via trusted names, sign the certificate with the correct common name or apply an additional alt name.

+### Playbooks issues

+#### Failing to obtain value from previous task

+Make sure the data type is configured as "From Previous Tasks" rather than "As value".

+#### Not seeing any task outputs

+New playbooks are set to quiet-mode by default.
+Make sure to unquiet them.

 ## Fetch issues